fllaca/simple-ca-signed-server/README.md

 1 - Copy `files-example` to files and replace the contents of those files with your DuckDNS domain and token.

-2 - Create an inventory file with the host of the server.
+2 - Create an [Ansible inventory](http://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html) file with the host of the server.
 Example:

 ```
 192.168.1.121